cgpan/HSLSdropout/README.md

 The codebook and official documents are in the `04_files` folder.

-We welcome any comments, questions, and bug reports on this study since it is a short paper ()
+We welcome any comments, questions, and bug reports on this study.

 # 1. Running the code